What Are the Signs of Child Abuse?

 - Pain or itching around the genitals that might cause problems walking or sitting

-- Pregnancy or STDs, especially for boys and girls under 14 years old
+- Pregnancy or STDs, especially for children under 14 years old

 - Refusing to change clothes in front of others